warner/python-ed25519/README.md

 actual signing and verifying operations.

 On my 2010-era Mac laptop (2.8GHz Core2Duo), deriving a verifying key takes 1.9ms, signing takes 1.9ms, and verification takes 6.3ms.
-The high-performance assembly code in SUPERCOP (amd64-51-30k and amd64-64-24k) is up to 100x faster than the portable reference version, and the python overhead appears to be minimal (1-2us), so future releases may run even faster.

 Ed25519 private signing keys are 32 bytes long (this seed is expanded to 64 bytes when necessary).
 The public verifying keys are also 32 bytes long.